cabforum/code-signing/docs/CSBR.md

 **Lifetime Signing OID:** An optional extended key usage OID (`1.3.6.1.4.1.311.10.3.13`) used by Microsoft Authenticode to limit the lifetime of the code signature to the expiration of the code signing certificate.

+**Linting**: A process in which the content of digitally signed data such as a Precertificate [RFC 6962], Certificate, Certificate Revocation List, or OCSP response, or data-to-be-signed object such as a `tbsCertificate` (as described in [RFC 5280, Section 4.1.1.1](https://tools.ietf.org/doc/html/rfc5280##section-4.1.1.1)) is checked for conformance with the profiles and requirements defined in these Requirements.

 **Non-EV Code Signing Certificate:** Term used to signify requirements that are applicable to Code Signing Certificates which do not have to meet the EV requirements.

 **Notary**: A person whose commission under applicable law includes authority to authenticate the execution of a signature on a document.